-On Sunday November 20, 2012 an Op-Ed appeared in the Philadelphia Inquirer authored by a person affliated with triallawyers.inc.
+On Sunday November 20, 2012 an Op-Ed appeared in the Philadelphia Inquirer authored by a person affiliated with triallawyers.inc.
 This sham organization of the Manhattan Institute, a corporate funded group, called for changes to the legal system even though many changes have been instituted.
 Many people believe that businesses basically want immunity from people being able to sue for injuries and the calls for reform will continue even if not supported by valid data.
 What do you think?
-Below is the response of the Pennsylvania Trial Lawyers (PAJ) President and Schmidt Kramwer Partner Scott Cooper to the Op-Ed.
+Below is the response of the Pennsylvania Trial Lawyers (PAJ) President and Schmidt Kramer Partner Scott Cooper to the Op-Ed.

 Re: Response to “Philadelphia still in need of tort reform.”, Nov.
 18, 2012